moontoast/math/README.md

 going well outside the integer range of the system and maintaining arbitrary precision for more precise calculations.

-See the `docs/` directory for generated API documentation.

 Moontoast\Math requires PHP 5.3+ and the [bcmath extension][].

 ## Installation